Apple and Europe: App Store that allows the installation of third-party apps should be launched soon

 Despite this, the delay in opening the store can be justified by the European market being one of the largest in the world, with more than 100 million monthly active users on the App Store.
 With the opening of the store, users will be able to use alternative payment methods, which means that Apple will no longer receive part of its commissions in the future.

 In addition to Europe, Japan and the United States are also preparing similar laws to force Apple to allow the installation of third-party applications on iPhones and iPads.
-As these trends are generally followed by other countries, this could become a global standard in the future, forcing the company to finally break down all the walls of iOS and iPadOS.
+As these trends are generally followed by other countries, this might become a global standard in the future, forcing the company to finally break down all the walls of iOS and iPadOS.

 1705412042